 Regardless, the current Dow Jones Index can purchase 430 barrels of oil, which is in serious bubble territory.
 What is even more interesting is how the Dow Jones-Oil Ratio corresponds to the Shiller PE ratio.
 The Shiller PE Ratio is the price-earnings ratio of the average inflation-adjusted earnings from the previous ten years of the S&P 500 Index.
 As we can see in the chart below, the Shiller PE Ratio is currently at 30.68, higher than the peak in 1929 on Black Tuesday before the Great Stock Market Crash:

-However, if we compare the Shiller PE Ratio chart to Dow Jones-Oil Ratio chart below, we can see some interesting similarities:
+However, if we compare the Shiller PE Ratio chart to the Dow Jones-Oil Ratio chart below, we can see some interesting similarities:

 The peaks and valleys in the Shiller PE Ratio chart correspond to the highs and lows in the Dow Jones-Oil Ratio chart.
-For example, the Shiller PE Ratio reached the first high of 30 in 1929, as the Dow Jones-Oil Ratio was 236, but both indicators fell to a low in the early 1980’s.
+For example, the Shiller PE Ratio reached its first high of 30 in 1929, as the Dow Jones-Oil Ratio was 236, but both indicators fell to a low in the early 1980s.
 Lastly, the Shiller PE Ratio in 1999 and today correspond to the peaks in Dow Jones-Oil Ratio as well.

 What does this mean?
-It means that the earnings of the S&P 500 and the Dow Jones Industrials are based upon the price of oil.
+It means that the earnings of the S&P 500 and the Dow Jones Industrials are based on the price of oil.
 That being said, the situation today in the oil industry is much different than it was in 1999.
-Again, the reason for the very high 534 Dow Jones-Oil Ratio in 1999 was due to a very high Dow Jones Index and low oil price.
+Again, the reason for the very high 534 Dow Jones-Oil Ratio in 1999 was due to a very high Dow Jones Index and low oil prices.
 However, the oil industry in 1999 could make money on a weak oil price of $19, whereas today, they are losing money at a price that is more than double.

 FINANCIAL TROUBLE BREWING: ExxonMobil’s Financial Situation Deteriorates